nayr31/TTRPG-Stuff/10 - Player Campaigns/Scythe and Shade/Players/Easter.md

    The church itself was salvation after the fall of my house, what came after was just survival in a cruel world.

 5. *What constitutes a just punishment for heinous crimes?
 If you were your own judge, jury, and executioner, what would your sentence be?*
+   Only those with the power to punish are allowed to decide the crime and its punishments.
+I bear no guilt to my crimes, but my emotions cloud my perception of myself.

 6. *What do you see as the end result of your crimes?
 What is your goal?*
+   The uncertainty of the future is my goal to eradicate.
+Everything written, everything controlled.

 7. *Are you willing to hurt, kill, ruin, and undermine others to achieve your goals?
 Why?*
+   The past should never be repeated.
+I've learnt from my mistakes and will do anything to prevent them.